Seirdy/seirdy.one/content/posts/website-best-practices.md

 		possible that some resources have already been fetched.
 For example, images might be stored in the <a href="https://html.spec.whatwg.org/multipage/images.html#list-of-available-images">list of available images</a> prior to dynamically inserting a <code>meta</code>
 		element with an <code>http-equiv</code> attribute in the Content security policy state.
-		Resources that have already been fetched are not guaranteed to be blocked by a <a href="https://w3c.github.io/webappsec-csp/#content-security-policy-object">Content
-			Security Policy</a> that's <a href="https://w3c.github.io/webappsec-csp/#enforced">enforced</a> late.
+		Resources that have already been fetched are not guaranteed to be blocked by a Content Security Policy that's <a href="https://w3c.github.io/webappsec-csp/#enforced">enforced</a> late.
 		</p>
 	</blockquote>
 {{< quotecaption partOfType="TechArticle" >}}